Sleep Disturbers - Dealing with common infant sleep problems

 something dreamlike can cause

-baby to wake up at night.
+your little one to wake up at night.

-So it's good to know about dreams,
+So it's good to know how to recognize and deal with night

-Baby reflux comes in two forms: the totally harmless GER (Gastro
+Reflux comes in two forms: the totally harmless GER (Gastro

 Esophageal Reflux) and the less common but more serious GERD (Gastro